Masahigo/blog/source/_posts/Running-Azure-CLI-AzCopy-from-Linux-container.md

 ```

-Save these credentials to a local environent file `.env.local`:
+Save these credentials to a local environment file `.env.local`:

 ```
 ARM_CLIENT_ID=<appId>